1936 British Mount Everest expedition: Upshot

 The expedition publicly was perceived to have been a failure even though the British Everest establishment had been successful in covering up the debacle concerning the planning of the expeditions of 1935 and 1936.
 George Finch, forever a villain of that establishment was in a position to speak out because he had been excluded from all expeditions except 1922.
-He wrote "we are beginning to look ridiculous", that future expeditions should be planned and led by climbers, there should be a permitted age range of 25–35, the leadership should not be military, and that the inherent risks of mountaineering need to be accepted.
+He wrote "we are beginning to look ridiculous"; future expeditions should be planned and led by climbers; there should be a permitted age range of 25–35; the leadership should not be military; and the inherent risks of mountaineering need to be accepted.
 He added "no personal attack is intended".

 Tenzing Norgay wrote in a more supportive manner:

 Mr Ruttledge was too old to be a high climber, but he was a wonderful man, gentle and warm-hearted, and all the Sherpas were very glad to be with him.
 This was a very big expedition, with more sahibs than there had ever been before, and a total of sixty Sherpas, which was five times as many as in 1935.